 As before, the in-domain data corresponds to the same time range and climate types as the training data.
 The out-of-domain evaluation data is further shifted than the out-of-domain development data; measurements are taken from $14^{\text{th}}$ May till $8^{\text{th}}$ July 2019, which is more distant in terms of the time of the year from the in-domain data compared to the out-of-domain development data.
-The climate types are restricted to \textit{Snow} and \textit{Polar}. \end{itemize} Table \ref{tab:tabular_data} details the number of samples in the selected partition of the data.
-It also details the number of samples for each climate type for each part of the dataset.
-The in-domain data is split in approximately 83.7-1.3-15\% ratio between training, development, and evaluation.
-Figure~\ref{fig:violin} depicts the shift in the target temperatures between the training, development, and evaluation datasets.
-It is clear that the temperature distribution is different for \texttt{dev\_out} and \texttt{eval\_out} compared to the in-domain sets.
-The higher average temperature in the out of domain sets is perhaps due to the out of domain data being sourced from the Summer regions (for the northern hemisphere) while the in-domain data is largely sourced from the Winter time period.
-Figure~\ref{fig:weather_location} further shows the shift in the samples' locations (latitudes/longitudes) between training, development, and evaluation datasets.
-The location shift is a natural result of the climate shifts present in the datasets where the training data tends to correspond to warmer parts of the world, whereas the development and evaluation datasets include colder climates too.
+The climate types are restricted to \textit{Snow} and \textit{Polar}. \end{itemize}